villfa/phpunit-extra-constraints/README.md

 ## Available extra constraints

 * [IsDate](./src/Constraint/IsDate.php): asserts that a string is a valid date according a given format
+* [IsEmail](./src/Constraint/IsEmail.php): asserts that a string contains only an email address
+* [IsJSON](./src/Constraint/IsJSON.php): asserts that the value is a decodable JSON string
 * [IsList](./src/Constraint/IsList.php): asserts that the value is a sequential list
 * [IsURL](./src/Constraint/IsURL.php): asserts that a string contains only an URL
-* [IsEmail](./src/Constraint/IsEmail.php): asserts that a string contains only an email address
+* [StringEndsWith](./src/Constraint/StringEndsWith.php): asserts that a string ends with another string
 * [StringStartsWith](./src/Constraint/StringStartsWith.php): asserts that a string starts with another string
-* [StringEndsWith](./src/Constraint/StringEndsWith.php): asserts that a string ends with another string

 ## Tests